bwesterb/xmssmt/README.md

 ### Instance & parameters

-An XMSSMT instance has four main parameters
+An XMSSMT instance has five main parameters

  * The **hash function** used.
 Either SHAKE or SHA2.
 The XMSSMT authors prefer SHAKE, but SHA2 is around a third faster on the current implementation.
- * **n** is the main security parameter and is either 256 bits or 512 bits.
+ * **n** is the main security parameter and is either 128, 256 or 512 bits.
    512 bit signatures are at least twice as large (see `xmssmt algs`), and are approximately tree times as slow to create and verify.
    If you're unsure, use 256 bit.
 Use 512 bit if

     1. you want your signatures to be trustworthy for at least a 100 years *and*
     2. you believe that performance per watt will keep increasing exponentially.

  * **tree height** determines the maximum number of signatures that can be created with a keypair.
 With tree height t, one can create 2^t signatures.
 So with the default tree height 40, we have about a trillion signatures.
 With the other